Flight-Free-UK/flight_free_uk_website/source/posts/lonely-planet-s-guide-to-train-travel-in-europe.html.markdown

 ---
 published: true
-title: Lonely Planet’s Guide to Train Travel in Europe
+title: Lonely Planet Guide to Train Travel in Europe
 category: travel
 date: 2022-05-26T12:56:00.000Z
-cover_image: /images/uploads/lonely_planet.jpg
+cover_image: /images/uploads/lonely_planet_ahughes.jpg
 summary: There is a resurgence in interest in exploring Europe by rail, and Lonely Planet has caught the mood with a new book full of inspiration, information and adventures.